 The above calculation doesn’t account for hidden costs such as rent, insurance, vehicle expenses, food, clothing, prior student loans, etc. My family of 4 spends about $35,000-$40,000 a year in essential expenses which would add another $200,000 onto this 6-year path to becoming a DO.
 This brings the real opportunity cost for the LECOM program to around $1 million dollars.

 And then there’s the issue of matching into a residency.
 Truthfully, this was more of an issue before 2020 when DO and MD residency accrediting bodies decided to merge.
 Traditionally, DO residencies were exclusive to DOs but were the minority.
 MD residencies, considered to be more respected and robust, dominated and accepted both MDs and DOs (if they took the MD licensing exams).
 This year, all residencies in the US should technically be open to all MD and DO graduates.
 That’s great for some MDs that wouldn’t have matched, but the only real advantage to DOs, like those graduating from LECOM, is that they’ll eventually be able to drop the USMLE and apply to positions with the COMLEX alone.

 MD vs DO

 What makes a DO different than an MD anyway?
 Most proponents claim that DOs “look at the whole person” as if MDs, PAs, and NPs did not.
-The biggest difference is that osteopathic medicine was founded in pseudoscience.
-It’s originator, A.T.
+The biggest difference is that osteopathic medicine was founded on pseudoscience.
+Its originator, A.T.
 Still was a 19th-century physician who believed he could “shake a child and stop scarlet fever” and “cure whooping cough in three days by a wring of its neck”.

 Today, DOs like to refer to baby shaking and neck wringing as OMT (osteopathic manipulative treatment) or OMM (osteopathic manipulative medicine)–a skill that most DOs quickly abandon once in real practice as it has no scientific underpinnings.